percona/percona-backup-mongodb/doc/source/running.rst

 .. rubric:: Adjust node priority for backups

-In |PBM| prior to version 1.5.0, the ``pbm-agent`` to do a backup is elected randomly among secondary nodes in a replica set / a shard in a sharded cluster.
+In |PBM| prior to version 1.5.0, the ``pbm-agent`` to do a backup is elected randomly among secondary nodes in a replica set.
+In sharded cluster deployments, the ``pbm-agent`` is elected among the secondary nodes in every shard and the config server replica sets.
 If no secondary node responds in a defined period, then the ``pbm-agent`` on the primary node is elected to do a backup.

 As of version 1.5.0, you can influence the ``pbm-agent`` election by assigning a priority to ``mongod`` nodes in the |PBM| :ref:`configuration file <pbm.config>`.